tungs/timesnap/README.md

 ## <a name="limitations" href="#limitations">#</a> **timesnap** Limitations
 **timesnap** only overwrites JavaScript functions, so pages where changes occur via other means (e.g. through video or transitions/animations from CSS rules) will likely not render as intended.

-## <a name="modes" href="#modes">#</a> **timesnap** Modes
-**timesnap** can capture frames using one of two modes:
-  * <a name="screenshot-capture-mode" href="#screenshot-capture-mode">#</a> **Screenshot capture mode** (default) uses puppeteer's built-in API to take screenshots of Chromium/Chrome windows.
-It can capture most parts of a webpage (e.g. div, svg, canvas) as they are rendered on the webpage.
-It can crop images, round to even widths/heights, but it usually runs slower than canvas capture mode.
-  * <a name="canvas-capture-mode" href="#canvas-capture-mode">#</a> **Canvas capture mode** (experimental) directly copies data from a canvas element and is often faster than using screenshot capture mode.
-If the background of the canvas is transparent, it may show up as transparent or black depending on the captured image format.
-Configuration options that adjust the crop and round to an even width/height do not currently have an effect.
-To use this mode, [use the `--canvas-capture-mode` option from the command line](#cli-options-canvas-capture-mode) or [set `config.canvasCaptureMode` from Node.js](#js-config-canvas-capture-mode).
-Also specify the canvas using a css selector, [using the `--selector` option from the command line](#cli-options-selector) or [setting `config.selector` from Node.js](#js-config-selector), otherwise it uses the first canvas element.

 ## Read Me Contents

 * [From the Command Line](#from-cli)